-Tony Macaulay, Author of Paperboy (Harper Collins) BreadBoy, All Growed Up, and the forthcoming Little House on the Peace Line (all Blackstaff Press)
+Tony Macaulay, Author of Paperboy (Harper Collins) BreadBoy, All Growed Up, and Little House on the Peace Line (all Blackstaff Press)

 "Susan Dalzell has had an outstanding track record as a commissioning editor and rights executive.
 She knows the book trade, especially in Northern Ireland, inside out.
 She was Gill & Macmillan's first dedicated acquisitions person in Northern Ireland, and established that aspect of our publishing on a solid foundation."

-Fergal Tobin, Former Publishing Director, Gill & Macmillan Publishers, Dublin
+Fergal Tobin, Former Publishing Director, Gill & Macmillan Publishers

-Twenty years later after moving from Sales & Marketing to Managing Director (in 1996), he was responsible for a company distributing fifty-five British publishers, together with a healthy
+market.
+Twenty years later after moving from Sales & Marketing to Managing Director (in 1996), he was responsible for a company distributing fifty-five British publishers, together with a

-co-edition and original publishing program.
-Despite enormous changes in the American book trade, thanks to Paul's intelligent management, the growth of the company over this period was ten fold.
+healthy co-edition and original publishing program.
+Despite enormous changes in the American book trade, thanks to Paul's intelligent management, the growth of the company over this period was

 Paul's attention to detail and response speed is legendary!”